Virtigox/Local-AI/README.md

 - Check Resource Utilization: Displaying the usage of system resources, including Nvidia GPU by the containers.

+- Update containers:  Updates containers and images with the latest available versions.
+Decision of updating will be prompted.

 - Help Menu: Provides a guide on how to use the script.

 ## Prerequisites